Clash of Titans

 For one afternoon, Highland Park TX was the center of the football universe.

 SMU was rated a slight underdog on its home field.
-Injuries to Mustang FB Harley Shuford and G J. C. Wetsel were a factor in the decision, although Wetsel played part of the game.
+Injuries to star Mustang FB Harley Shuford and G J. C. Wetsel were a factor in the decision, although Wetsel played part of the game.

 Overflow crowd at Ownsby Stadium